 What is 4G?
 The main difference between 3G and 4G is faster data, therefore, higher data usage.

-For the very near future, regardless of how fast 5G will be there will still be a need for sea cables to carry internet traffic via fiber at the bottom of the worlds oceans.
+For the very near future, regardless of how fast 5G will be there will still be a need for qualified network installation companies like Landon Technologies.
+If you require nothing but the best, give us a call today.